What is Travel?

 - Review Frequently Used Links on the VPF Travel website

-- Each traveler fill out and sign a International Travel Liability Waiver, if applicable
+- Each traveler fill out and sign a Student International Travel Risk Acknowledgment Form

-- Additional resources available through the International Coordinating Committee
+- Additional resources available through the MIT International Coordinating Committee